 Governor’s Committee on People with Disabilities

-The members and staff also provide technical assistance, information and referral services to citizens of Texas on issues affecting Texans with disabilities.
-Members of The Committee work on issues related to access, communications, education, emergency management, health, housing, recreation, transportation, veterans and workforce.
-The Committee’s enabling law is outlined in the Human Resources Code, Chapter 115.
+The committee members and staff also provide technical assistance, information and referral services to citizens of Texas on issues affecting Texans with disabilities.
+The committee’s enabling law is outlined in the Human Resources Code, Chapter 115.

 The committee's mission is to further opportunities for persons with disabilities to enjoy full and equal access to lives of independence, productivity, and self-determination.

-The Governor’s Committee recommends changes in disability policies and programs in the areas of accessibility, communication, education, emergency preparedness, health, housing, recreation, transportation, veterans and workforce.
-The Committee also supports a network of committees on people with disabilities, issues awards to promote greater awareness, and promotes compliance with disability related laws.
+The Governor’s Committee recommends changes in disability policies and programs in the areas of accessibility, communication, criminal justice. education, emergency preparedness, employment, health, housing, transportation, and veterans.
+The committee also supports a network of local committees on people with disabilities, issues awards to promote greater awareness, and promotes compliance with disability related laws.